 We offer a Behind The Scenes tour which gives guests the opportunity to learn more about our animals and daily processes.
 There are contrasting floor & walls, with tiled flooring and plenty of tactile features.
 The area is fairly small however with the narrowest point being 0.7m wide.

 We have 2 sets of toilets on site.
-Our main toilets are situated upstairs in the main attraction, just after the ocean tunnel but before the Jurassic Seas area.
+Our main toilets are situated upstairs in the main attraction, just after the ocean tunnel but before the last area.
 There is also a shortcut to the toilets from the Stingray adventure area if required.
 The entry door to the toilets is 0.84m wide and lighting in all toilet areas is good with ALCO safety flooring on a smooth level surface.
 The door width to the accessible toilet is 0.87m wide, with a latch lock system on the inside.
 When facing the WC there is a folding support rail to the left which can be easily lowered in order to assist with space to position a wheelchair and a red pull cord to the right of the toilet to be activated in case of an emergency.
 The toilet itself is 0.43m high, the hand dryer is 1.1m high and the sink is 0.77m high with push button taps.
 The toilet cubicle is 1.52m x 1.74.
 Baby changing facilities are located in the male and female toilets.

-The second set of toilets are located downstairs, roughly 30m from the admissions desk in the Pirate Adventure Golf area.
 The accessible toilet downstairs is usually locked and the key can be obtained from the golf admissions desk.
 The door width is 0.99m and has a latch lock.
 The lighting once inside the toilet is bright with contrasting walls and the flooring in the toilet and in the immediate surrounding area is tiled.
 The cubicle dimensions are 2.54m x 1.60m, with space in front and to the right of the toilet when facing the WC and a red pull cord to the left of the toilet which can be activated in case of an emergency.
 This toilet has 2 fixed support rails.
 The WC is 0.74m from the floor, the sink is 0.44m high and the hand dryer is 1m high.
 There isn’t a mirror in this toilet cubicle.

 We have qualified first aid staff on site at all times.
 You should contact any member of our team if you require any first aid assistance.